Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Grow Turtlehead

 Turtleheads grow best in partial shade but will tolerate full sun in the northern areas of its range.
 They also need moist soil.
 The best soil for them is rich and consistently moist.
-These plants are great in that wet, shady spot in your yard or along the sides of your backyard pond.
+These plants are great in that wet, shady spot in your yard or along the shady side of your backyard pond.

 Most gardeners purchase turtleheads as second year plants.
 They should be planted 1 ½ to 2 feet apart in your garden.
 Water them well to get them settled in their new location.
 If they are not planted in an area with wet soil, be sure to water them regularly the first year.
 After that, they can tolerate dry soil.